What happens to a trust after the trust owner dies?

 How about children as trust beneficiaries?

 Planning for children is an important goal for most married clients.
-A CUSTOM-MADE WELL DESIGNED TRUST, should have taken into account all beneficiaries’ characteristics, traits, their financial needs and expectations of inheritance from trust owner(s), their ability to manage wealth, and their suitability to be designated as trustee or successor trustees of their parents’ trust.
+A custom-made, well-designed trust should take into account all the beneficiaries’ characteristics, traits, their financial needs and expectations of inheritance from trust owner(s), their ability to manage wealth, and their suitability to be designated as trustee or successor trustees of their parents’ trust.
 Special attention need to be given to existing conflicts among children or likelihood of conflict of interests among them in the future when the parents pass.
-That’s why every family dynamics, character traits, and relationships among family members need to be carefully considered and taken into account at the planning stage of the trust, so after parents pass, unresolved family conflicts and expectations, do not surface to consume family wealth in court proceedings, litigations, and attorney fees.
+That’s why every family’s dynamics, character traits, and relationships among family members need to be carefully considered and taken into account at the planning stage of the trust, so after parents pass, unresolved family conflicts and expectations do not surface to consume family wealth in court proceedings, litigations, and attorney fees.

 How about Minor Children’s interests in the trust

-Most parents who have minor children, worry about financial management of their wealth and protection of minor children’s interest in the future when they as parents, are no longer living.
+Most parents who have minor children worry about financial management of their wealth and the protection of minor children’s interest in the future.
 Therefore, most parents designate one or more of their loved ones (usually trusted family members) to act as successor trustees in their absence who can manage their minor children’s inheritance until they reach a particular age(s).
 This does not mean that minor children will have no access to their share of inheritance before reaching that age (for instance age 26).
 That’s why a well-designed trust should provide a standard, by which the trustee can spend minor children’s share for those children’s health, education, maintenance and support.

-Planning for minor children should be highly customized from one family to the next family, depending on all the “intangibles” that govern the fabrics of that particular family, these “Intangibles” include family dynamics and relationships, financial management of assets, the extent of parents’ wealth and availability of liquid assets for minor children’s financial needs, etc.
+Planning for minor children should be highly customized for each family.
+A custom-made, well-designed trust should take into account family dynamics and relationships, financial management of assets, the extent of parents’ wealth and availability of liquid assets for minor children’s financial needs, etc.